Welcome to the Nursery Class

 We ask that all parents/carers come in with their children to help settle them in and begin their 'busy jobs'.
 Please remember that the morning session starts at 8.50am and registration closes at 9.00am.
 The afternoon session begins at 12.10pm and closes at 12.20pm.
 In circumstances where you arrive later than this you will be required to register your child at the school office.
 Being prompt for school allows children to settle better and engage in their morning tasks such as; finding coat pegs, self registration and fine motor activities.

 The children have a choice of fruit and milk or water for their daily snack.
-We ask for a contribution of £1 a week towards this and towards other materials needed, such as; play dough and messy play ingredients.
+We ask for a contribution of £1 a week towards this, this can be paid via the school Gateway app.

 Your children will spend a considerable amount of time engaging in the continuous provision and may get messy please bare this in mind and send a change of spare clothes.
 We also ask that you send a pair of wellies to school with your child, as we are out in all weathers.